Jenny Ware: Political career

 Ware joined the Liberal Party in 2002 and was a long time member before leaving the party and rejoining in 2021.
 After the local preselection ballot was cancelled with some controversy, Ware was selected "by a committee comprising Prime Minister Scott Morrison, Premier Dominic Perrottet and former federal Liberal Party president Chris McDiven" and announced on 2 April 2022 as the Liberal candidate for the 2022 Australian federal election.
 She was backed by the moderate faction, of which she is a member.
 Liberal Party members who endorsed her included the former Member for Hughes, Danna Vale, Member for Cronulla Mark Speakman and Member for Heathcote, Lee Evans.
 Ware was inspired to run by Danna Vale's record of advocacy for the people of Hughes, and Ware furthermore described the people of Hughes as Menzies' "Forgotten People".
 Ware was elected to the House of Representatives in the 2022 election, gaining the New South Wales seat of Hughes from incumbent Craig Kelly of the UAP (former Liberal party member) with a swing of –9.3% against the Liberal party on first preferences and –2.79% on the two-candidate preferred count.

-Ware has been a member of the House Standing Committee on Health, Aged Care & Sport, House Standing Committee on Social Policy & Legal Affairs and Joint Standing Committee on the National Disability Insurance Scheme since August 2022.
+Ware was a member of the House of Representatives Standing Committees on Social Policy and Legal Affairs; and, on Health, Aged Care and Sport, from 1 August 2022 to 28 March 2025.
+She was also a member of the Joint Standing Committee on the National Disability Insurance Scheme served from 1 August 2022 to 20 March 2024 and a Member of the House of Representatives Standing Committee on Climate Change, Energy, Environment and Water served from 20 March 2024 to 28 March 2025.